 "Well," Isabelle said, smiling, "we're all set.
 Off we go."

 The drive was uneventful, the traffic less heavy than Isabelle was used to.
 From time to time she shot a glance at her silent passenger, trying very hard not to let her lips quirk.
 Xena's face was a study.
 The normally completely composed and calm warrior was fighting with little success to keep the many new impressions from showing on her face - the fast movement of the car; houses, people and landscape hurtling by at a speed she must think unreal; other cars passing by at arm's length but somehow not colliding; horns honking impatiently; the cassette player sounding the irresistible rhythms of the 60's.
-Every now and then, Xena would send a probing look the writer's way, as if to reassure herself that everything was as it should be.
+Every now and then, Xena would send a tentative look the writer's way, as if to reassure herself that everything was as it should be.
 Then she would just shake her head slightly, shrug, and go back to gazing out the window.

 Once Isabelle reached out to pat the warrior's arm reassuringly, and made contact before she could catch herself.
 The tingle that went through her as her hand passed through the warrior's arm sent her head spinning pleasantly, and she almost lost track of her driving.
 She heard Xena's sharp intake of breath at the contact, and found those blue eyes looking at her with a tinge of amusement, and something deeper, more intense that she couldn't pinpoint.

 The writer smiled sheepishly.
 "I forgot...
 That's what you get for being so damned... real."

 Xena grinned.
 "Yeah well...
 I've always been the solid type.
 Though a certain bard I could name would probably prefer the word 'dense'."

 They looked at each other for a moment, and burst out laughing.